Nordstrom/bluffalo/README.md

 ## Generating a fake

 ```
-bluffalo -file path/to/Cat.swift -outputFile path/to/FakeCat.swift -module containingModule
+bluffalo -f path/to/Cat.swift -o path/to/FakeCat.swift -m MyContainingModule
 ```

-You should add the outputted file to your project.
-The command used to create the fake will be added as a comment to the top of the file.
-This will make it easier to regenerate your class if you change it.

 ## Using a fake

-Lets say we have the following class
+Let's say we have the following class:

 ```
 class Cat {
   func numberOfLives() -> Int {